dimanikulin/dimanikulin/AIForSWArchitects_en.md

 ## Final round - Fourth round

+And new version of [Assistance Input 4](./AIForSWArchitects_Input4_en.md) appeared with more details and much more targeted

 TBD images

 # To be or not to be - to use or not to use